Athletics at the 2004 Summer Olympics – Men's 110 metres hurdles: Competition format

 The competition used the four-round format previously used in 1960 and since 1988, still using the eight-man semifinals and finals used since 1964.
 The "fastest loser" system, also introduced in 1964, was used in the first round.

 The top four runners in each of the initial six heats automatically qualified for the second round.
 The next eight fastest runners from across the heats also qualified.
 Those 32 runners competed in 4 heats in the second round, with the top three runners from each heat and the four next fastest runners qualifying for the semifinals.
 There were two semifinal heats, and only the top four from each heat advanced to the final.

 Records

-Prior to the competition, the existing World and Olympic records were as follows.
+Prior to the competition, the existing World record, Olympic record, and world leading time were as follows.

 Liu Xiang equalled the world record in the final, setting a new Olympic and Asian record.

 The following national records were established during the competition: